[Note: Self-important rambling about personal experiences. Adjust reading intention accordingly.]

 Getting rid of the phone changed it all in a few days.
-I got used to not having it, stopped constantly reaching for it with my mind and my hands.
-It stopped itching, I stopped veering off course, and I stopped feeling like I was on my way somewhere all the time.
+I got used to not having it, stopped constantly reaching for it with my mind and with my hands.
+My mind stopped itching, it stopped veering off course, and I stopped feeling like I was on my way somewhere all the time.

 When the candy is gone real food becomes more appealing, and during the week I read several books.
 Easy ones, sure, but it still felt good.
-Even if for idle entertainment, reading books is apparently soothing and restorative — unlike feeding on my phone’s snack by snack serialization of the global textual rhizome which tends to inflame and exhaust.
-They aren’t live conduits to everything and reading them won’t take you somewhere else, away from where you are.
+Even if for idle entertainment, reading books is apparently soothing and restorative unlike feeding on my phone’s snack by snack serialization of the global textual rhizome, which tends to inflame and exhaust.
+Books aren’t live conduits to everything and reading them won’t take you somewhere else, away from where you are.

 As I later that day sat by a table at an outdoors cafe doing nothing at all, not even reading, a few pebbles grew familiar over the course of an hour.
 Familiar that way particular rocks, trees, kitchen utensils, paintings or faded copies of my grandmother’s knitting magazines did when I was a child.

 Nothing this side of growing up makes me feel quite the same, but that hour I got closer than in a long time.
-It’s probably not just being constantly online that makes us lose that childlike feeling of permanence — gaining an adult perspective will do it on its own.
-As we get older we get less novelty from everyday life and a more from cultural products and as a result our minds grow virtual and our experiences more socially mediated and less rooted in physical reality.
+It’s probably not just being constantly online that makes us lose that childlike sense of permanence — gaining an adult perspective will do it on its own.
+As we get older we get less novelty from everyday life and a more from cultural products.
+As a result our minds grow virtual and our experiences more socially mediated and less rooted in physical reality.